nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+* Amount accepts a real number for its input, with an upper limit of 1 billion, and no negative amounts allowed.
+Note that it supports accuracy of up to 15-17 decimal places, and accuracy may be lost beyond that point.

 * Date inputs should follow one of the formats below.